Good Party: 2018 elections

 The party quickly gained five members of parliament in the Grand National Assembly who were originally elected for other parties, and numerous provincial and municipal council members that also defected from their former parties.
 On 22 April 2018, in the run-up to general elections, a further 15 MPs from the CHP moved to the İYİ Party following a joint agreement between the two parties.
 This was to allow the İYİ Party to form a parliamentary group that would be eligible to field a presidential candidate without the need to collect signatures and compete independently.

-Meral Akşener was be the party's 2018 presidential candidate, but didn't stand for election as an MP.
-Some opinion polls have predicted her personal support at up to 40%, and her party's support for parliamentary elections between 5% and 20%. İYİ participated in the Nation Alliance (Millet İtifakı) with the CHP, SP, and DP in the parliamentary election, receiving 9.96% of the vote.
+Meral Akşener was the party's 2018 presidential candidate, but didn't stand for election as an MP. İYİ participated in the Nation Alliance (Millet İtifakı) with the CHP, SP, and DP in the parliamentary election, receiving 9.96% of the vote.

-2019 Municipal election
+2019 municipal election

 Akşener continued the alliance with Kılıçdaroğlu's CHP, dividing the country into regions where only CHP and İYİ candidates would run without interfering with each other.
 Ekrem İmamoğlu and Mansur Yavaş won as joint Nation Alliance candidates for the Istanbul and Ankara municipalities respectively, however İYİ failed to capture any provincial or metropolitan mayorships for themselves.

 2023 elections

+In 2020, prominent İYİ member Ümit Özdağ separated from the party, forming the right wing Victory Party the next year.

-On 3 March 2023, Meral Akşener announced that she took the decision to withdraw from the Table of Six, which was formed in 2022, and the Nation Alliance, and said her party would not support main opposition CHP leader Kemal Kılıçdaroğlu as the joint candidate in the 2023 Turkish presidential election.
-However on 6 March, Akşener and the Good Party rejoined the Table of Six after intense public criticism and after it was announced that Ekrem İmamoğlu and Mansur Yavaş would be appointed Vice-Presidents if Kılıçdaroğlu wins the presidential election.
+On 3 March 2023, Meral Akşener announced that she took the decision to withdraw from the Nation Alliance, and said her party would not support main opposition CHP leader Kemal Kılıçdaroğlu as the joint candidate in the 2023 Turkish presidential election.
+However, on 6 March, Akşener and the Good Party rejoined the alliance after intense public criticism and after it was announced that Ekrem İmamoğlu and Mansur Yavaş would be appointed vice-presidents if Kılıçdaroğlu won the presidential election.

+On 31 March 2023, the Istanbul headquarters of the Good Party was targeted in a shooting attack.
+Akşener criticized Erdoğan after the attack by saying "A political party cannot be intimidated one and a half months before an election.
+We are not afraid.
+I fear nothing but God.
+Mr. Recep, I am not afraid of you.
+But you are the president and you are responsible for every citizen in this country."

+İYİ participated in the Nation Alliance with the CHP, SP, DP, DEVA, and GP in the 2023 parliamentary election, receiving 9.69% of the vote.
+After the election, İYİ's secretary general Uğur Poyraz declared the Nation Alliance dissolved.

+2024 local elections

+For the 2024 local elections, Akşener refused an offer from the CHP for an electoral alliance.
+While the Good Party won the mayoralty of Nevşehir province, its national showing collapsed to less than 5% due to most of its supporters voting for the CHP, which won the popular vote.
+Meral Akşener declared her intention to resign from the party leadership, and was replaced by Müsavat Dervişoğlu, her preferred successor, in a party congress.